Technology In the Home: 3 Cs for Kids

 Contracts

 We recommend having a written agreement for technology use with each child.
-This little “contract” can include where the device can be used, where it will be stored, what it can be used for, how long it can be used each day, how it will be paid for, rewards for proper use, consequences for improper use or failure to follow the contract, approved apps, how often the parents will check the device, etc. At the end of the agreement should also be a statement reminding the child that technology is a gift from God to be used for His glory.
+This contract can include where the device can be used, where it will be stored, what it can be used for, how long it can be used each day, how it will be paid for, rewards for proper use, consequences for improper use or failure to follow the contract, approved apps, how often the parents will check the device, etc. At the end of the agreement should also be a statement reminding the child that technology is a gift from God to be used for His glory.
 The child should sign it, as should the parents.
 It’s also wise to review the contract periodically and update it, especially if kids have proven themselves responsible.

 We acknowledge that this might sound strange to some people, but there are some serious benefits to doing this.
 Specifically, this ensures that everyone is on the same page and there is documented proof of the agreement in black and white.
 If Mom remembers some boundaries differently than the child, both parties can refer to the contract to solve the problem.
 This is a great way to prevent confusion and arguments!